kysondev/kysondev/README.md

 ![](https://i.ibb.co/VYqC6P71/kysonbanner.png)
 # Hi there 👋 I'm Kyson

-I'm a web developer who enjoys building clean, efficient, and scalable applications.
+I’m a 17-year old developer and founder of Clami.app.
+I focus on building clean, efficient, and scalable web applications using tools like TypeScript, Next.js, and PostgreSQL.
+Right now, I’m learning more about modern web frameworks, databases, and how to ship projects that people actually use.

 ## 🛠️ Tech Stack
 - **Framework:** Next.js